iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ```
 This rendition links the identifiers of the dataset to the Events, strengthening the links between these records with unambiguous context.

+Unfortunately, schema.org doesn't seem to have a compact way of linking Actions to Events (e.g. like an "embeddedIn" or a process equivalent of "partOf").
+Please see the "Using additional properties" section, below, for some possible approaches.

 # Enriching a provenance chain with context